 Marisa Carrasco has had a profound impact on the field of vision science and attention through her multi-disciplinary research and through her mentorship activity.
 She is well-known as a dedicated teacher and mentor of undergraduate students, graduate students and post-doctoral fellows.
 This is in part evidenced by her receipt of the NYU award for excellence in postdoc mentoring in 2018.

 Marisa forged her research career in an era when the field of vision science had few women.
 Through her efforts she not only advanced her own research; she has also been an invaluable and generous role model for the many students she has taught and mentored through the years.
 With this award, VSS recognizes Professor Marisa Carrasco’s outstanding research and thanks her for being a wonderful scientist, mentor, and colleague.

-Dr. Carrasco will speak at the VSS Awards session at the 2021 meeting.
+Dr. Carrasco will speak during the Awards session,

 Sunday, May 23, 2021, 2:30 – 3:30 pm EDT.